Particular/docs.particular.net/samples/manual-unsubscribe/sample.md

 snippet: publisher-config

-This specific sample is configured to use MSMQ to store subscriptions.
+This specific sample is configured to use [MSMQ Subscription Persistence](/persistence/msmq/subscription.md).

 ### Subscriber decommissioning